blackNoir2/dogstram/README.md

 ## Conclusion

-This challenge was a great opportunity to showcase my HTML and CSS skills in recreating a popular frontend design.
+This challenge was a great opportunity to showcase my HTML and CSS skills in recreating a popular front-end design.
 It allowed me to demonstrate my ability to structure HTML, apply CSS styling, and create an engaging user interface.

-**Note:** While this version is my independent attempt without looking at the code base, I will now review the existing codebase to see how closely it aligns with my vision.
-By looking at the original codebase I aim to see how the original site was created and how the creator used flex-boxes, grids, classes, etc. This will allow me to understand the differences between the original and my version, allowing me to learn and improve my HTML, CSS skills..
+**Note:** While this version is my independent attempt without looking at the code base, I will now review the existing codebase to see how closely it aligns with my vision and complete whatever task that was required of me.
+By looking at the original codebase and completing whatever given task that was assigned to me I aim to see how the original site was created and how the creator used flex-boxes, grids, classes, etc. This will allow me to understand the differences between the original and my version, allowing me to learn and improve my HTML, CSS skills..

 ## You can view my attempt here by following the github page